Illinois Unclaimed Property Finder Application

 What happens if someone acts as a finder without a license?

 Acting as a finder without a valid license is considered a public nuisance.
-The State may seek:
+The State may take enforcement action, including seeking an injunction, issuing a cease-and-desist order, or imposing civil penalties of up to $10,000 per violation.

 What payment formats does the Treasurer use?

-Claim documentation may be submitted electronically at icash.illinoistreasurer.gov.
+Yes.
+Claim documentation may be submitted electronically through the I-CASH website at icash.illinoistreasurer.gov.

 Are electronic signatures accepted?

-Electronic signatures may be allowed in some cases.
-However, written signatures are preferable to ensure there are no processing delays.
+Electronic signatures may be accepted in some cases.
+However, a written signature is preferred because it may help avoid processing delays.

 Are notarizations required for claims?

-Is payment issued directly to the claimant, or may finder receive their share?
+Is payment issued directly to the claimant, or may the finder receive their share?

 Are W-9s or tax forms required before payment?